Efficient Coke Management in Industrial Furnaces: Decoking and Spalling Strategies

 Decoking is an essential process for removing coke accumulated in industrial furnaces and other key assets.
 There are several decoking techniques, which can be divided into two broad categories: mechanical and thermal decoding.

-• Mechanical Decoking: In this method, specialized tools such as smart pigs are used, which are inserted into the pipes to scrape coke from the internal walls.
+• Mechanical decoking: In this method, specialized tools such as smart pigs are used, which are inserted into the pipes to scrape coke from the internal walls.
 The smart pigs not only clean the pipes but also collect data on the internal condition of the system, which allows the identification of areas where coke buildup is most severe and damage to the equipment may occur.

-• Thermal Spalling: This technique uses abrupt temperature changes to remove coke.
+• Thermal spalling: This technique uses abrupt temperature changes to remove coke.
 The process begins with a controlled reduction in furnace temperature, followed by the injection of steam or water at high pressure.
 The thermal expansion and contraction generated during this process causes the coke to spall from the internal surfaces of the tubes.

 Discover how mechanical decoking improves the efficiency of industrial furnaces in this video courtesy of CR3 Group: